shiv19/shiv19.github.io/_posts/2015-12-04-search-everything-faster-on-windows.md

 comments: true
 category: [tips]
 tags: [Search, Software, Utility, Windows]
+description: After this, you will no longer have to wait for that windows search to complete!
 ---

-After this, you will no longer have to wait for that windows search to complete!

 ![Post Header Image]({{ site.baseurl }}/assets/img/search-everything-header.png "Search Everything Faster on Windows!")
 ### Have you ever been in a position where you know that you have that file on your computer, but you don't remember where it is on your computer?